A recent study from the Baker Institute found vitamin E could be used to save muscle from dying during a heart attack.

 One of the most effective anti-oxidant and anti-inflammatory agents is vitamin E and its derivatives.

-Interestingly, Vitamin E has been found unsuccessful in preventing heart attacks but has not been investigated for actually treating heart attacks.
+Interestingly, Vitamin E has been trialed unsuccessfully for preventing heart attacks but has not been investigated for actually treating heart attacks.

 In the study, the treatment regime reflects clinical conditions, where patients could receive their first application of vitamin E in the ambulance or upon their arrival in the emergency department, before reopening and stenting the blocked vessel and the following days in the hospital before discharge.

-The team suggested they would test an already approved formulation of Vitamin E in patients admitted with a heart attack.
-They planned to prove that heart function is preserved using sensitive magnetic resonance imaging.
+The next step is to test an already approved formulation of Vitamin E in patients admitted with a heart attack.
+They plan to prove that heart function is preserved using sensitive magnetic resonance imaging.

 The doses of vitamin E given in this study are approved to be safe by the European Commission Scientific Committee on Food.

-For more information about muscle health, please see recent studies about cause of weak muscles in older people, and Krill oil could improve muscle health in older people.
+If you care about muscle, please read studies about the cause of weak muscles in older people, and Krill oil could improve muscle health in older people.

 Copyright © 2022 Knowridge Science Report.
 All rights reserved.